wg-osr/walkerga.github.io/class/fi_ogre.md

 Once per encounter, you can give a one-word command to a creature that is smaller than you.
 The creature can choose to fall prone instead of obeying the order.

 ## Strength of Food
 You take half damage from the last thing you ate and you have advantage on your rolls to destroy it if it was an object.
+If it was a magic item, you gain its powers.